 The Scheme is technically a defined benefit scheme.
 However, the Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
 The Authority is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-In 2022/23, the Council paid £1.802m to Teachers Pensions in respect of retirement benefits.
+In 2023/24, the Council paid £6.271m to Teachers Pensions in respect of retirement benefits.
 The employer contributions percentage was 23.68% of pensionable pay.
-There were no contributions remaining payable at the year-end.
-The amount paid in 2021/22 was £2.022m, 17.7% of pensionable pay.
+There was £0.186m contributions remaining payable at the vear-end (£0.000m in 2022/23).
+The amount paid in 2022/23 was £1.802m, 23.68% of pensionable pay and none remaining payable at 31/03/2023.

 The Authority is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
 These costs are accounted for on a defined benefit basis.
 The Authority also employs staff who are part of the NHS Pensions Scheme, administered by NHS Pensions.
 This is largely due to the transfer, in 2013/14, of Public Health responsibilities from the NHS to the Council.
-In 2022/23, the Council paid

-£0.009m in respect of NHS pensions retirement benefits, representing 14.38% of pensionable pay.
-The amount paid in 2021/22 was £0.026m which was 14.38% of pensionable pay.
-NHS pension with respect to four employees was transferred to LGPS.
-There were no contributions remaining payable at the year's end.
+In 2023/24, £0.006m was payable by the Council in respect of NHS pensions retirement benefits, representing 14.38% of pensionable pay.
+There was £0.004m of contributions remaining payable at the end of the year.
+The amount paid in 2022/23 was £0.009m which was 14.38% of pensionable pay.